 A few weeks after I turned ten, my family moved across town to an older yet larger house with incredibly spacious front and back yards.
 The house sat on nearly a full acre, which was almost unheard of in my highly populated hometown!

 As a result, the previous owner had planted lots of fruit trees, including figs, peaches, plums, apples, avocados, oranges and three types of lemons.
-Since my dad and brother love lemon treats, we were especially excited about those last few trees!
+Since my dad and brother love lemon treats, we were especially excited about those last trees!

 After picking our first big bag of lemons, we tried turning them into lemonade popsicles.
 We followed a simple recipe we found on the internet (just lemon juice, water, and sugar!), and we poured the mixture into popsicle molds.